Nosferatu: Production

 Diekmann and Grau gave Henrik Galeen, a disciple of Hanns Heinz Ewers, the task to write a screenplay inspired by the Dracula novel, although Prana Film had not obtained the film rights.
 Galeen was an experienced specialist in dark romanticism; he had already worked on The Student of Prague (1913), and the screenplay for The Golem: How He Came into the World (1920).
-Galeen set the story in the fictional north German harbour town of Wisburg.
-He changed the characters' names and added the idea of the vampire bringing the plague to Wisburg via rats on the ship.
+Galeen set the story in the fictional north German harbour town of Wisborg.
+He changed the characters' names and added the idea of the vampire bringing the plague to Wisborg via rats on the ship.
 Galeen's Expressionist style screenplay was poetically rhythmic, without being so dismembered as other books influenced by literary Expressionism, such as those by Carl Mayer.
 Lotte Eisner described Galeen's screenplay as "voll Poesie, voll Rhythmus" ("full of poetry, full of rhythm").

-The Salzspeicher in Lübeck served as the set for Orlok's manor in Wisburg.
+The Salzspeicher in Lübeck served as the set for Orlok's manor in Wisborg.

 Actor Conrad Veidt was offered the role of Count Orlok, having previously worked with Murnau, but had to decline for scheduling reasons.
 In the search for an alternative the choice finally fell on the then-still-unknown actor Max Schreck.

 Filming began in July 1921, with exterior shots in Wismar.
-A take from Marienkirche's tower over Wismar marketplace with the Wasserkunst Wismar served as the establishing shot for the Wisburg scene.
+A take from Marienkirche's tower over Wismar marketplace with the Wasserkunst Wismar served as the establishing shot for the Wisborg scene.
 Other locations were the Wassertor, the Heiligen-Geist-Kirche yard and the harbour.
-In Lübeck, the abandoned Salzspeicher served as Nosferatu's new Wisburg manor, the churchyard of the Aegidienkirche served as Hutter's, and down the Depenau a procession of coffin bearers bore coffins of supposed plague victims.
+In Lübeck, the abandoned Salzspeicher served as Nosferatu's new Wisborg manor, the churchyard of the Aegidienkirche served as Hutter's, and down the Depenau a procession of coffin bearers bore coffins of supposed plague victims.
 Many scenes of Lübeck appear in the hunt for Knock, who ordered Hutter in the Yard of Füchting to meet Count Orlok.
 Further exterior shots followed in Lauenburg, Rostock and on Sylt.
 The exteriors of the film set in Transylvania were actually shot on location in northern Slovakia, including the High Tatras, Vrátna dolina, Orava Castle, the Váh River, and Starý Castle.
 The team filmed interior shots at the JOFA studio in Berlin's Johannisthal locality and further exteriors in the Tegel Forest.